Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > Register devices (UDIDs) → distribute build (Ad Hoc/App Center) 🚀

-### Question #40
+### Question #26

-HOTSPOT Your company uses Git as a source code control system for a complex app named App1.
+Your company uses Git as a source code control system for a complex app named App1.

 You plan to add a new functionality to App1.